 Think about the tools and apps you use in your daily life (or ones to help run your affiliate site).
 Then search for the products related to your niche.

 Along with apps, you can promote music.
 Have a cool playlist you listen to when you write?
-Then, you can make money from your song recommendations.
+Then, you can make

 Apple’s Performance Partner’s Program lets you earn affiliate commissions on qualifying Apple Music memberships and movie, tv-show, book, and audiobook sales.